-Don't Wait for a Foldable iPhone
+Don't Wait for a Foldable iPhone or an All-Glass Design

 We've seen patents hint at a foldable iPhone but this doesn't confirm anything.
 The most recent patent reveals plans for a protective layer that will help prevent cracking on foldable displays.